bfeijoj/Damage-Recovery-of-Composite-Laminates-through-Deep-Learning-with-Guided-Waves/README.md

 ## License

-This project is licensed under the GNU License.
+This project is licensed under the GNU GENERAL PUBLIC License.

 :four_leaf_clover: Feel free to explore, execute, and build upon these notebooks to understand and apply the methodology presented in the associated paper.